Left Hand Path (album): Background

 The title of the album refers to the left-hand path belief system.
-Guitarist Alex Hellid found the term in Anton LaVey's book The Satanic Bible.
+Guitarist Alex Hellid found the term in Anton LaVey's book The Satanic Bible, but Nick Andersson (who was the "big boss" in the band) made the final decision that it would be the album's title.

 The title track contains an interpolation of the theme from the 1979 horror film Phantasm at 3:54.